About Manuel Cebrian

 Economist, and New

-Scientist summarize Cebrian's contributions to crowdsourcing, put in perspective by his brief history of social search.
+Scientist highlight Cebrian's contributions to crowdsourcing, put in perspective by his brief history of social search.

 Viewpoint: Beyond Viral, M. Cebrian, I. Rahwan, and A. Pentland, Communications of the ACM, 59:4, 2016.
 Accompanying film and art book.